Here are 10 of the best new release films coming to Netflix in April 2023

-What's films are coming to Netflix UK in April: 10 of best new films on Netflix UK - including Lewis Capaldi documentary
+Best new films on Netflix 2023: 10 of best new films on Netflix UK in April - when is Thirteen on Netflix UK

-Streaming giant Netflix will launch some amazing new releases films and documentaries this April – including a special behind the scenes documentary on Lewis Capaldi.
+Netflix are really upping the ante in April with the release of some classic films, new documentary films and Evan Rachel Wood film Thirteen.
+Here is when Thirteen is on Netflix UK and 9 other great new releases on April.

 It is most definitely one of the most exciting films line-ups so far this year from Netflix, with a eagerly anticipated Lewis Capaldi documentary and an award winning David Bowie biopic on the list of new releases added to the streamers platform in April.